 The cut of a diamond determines how effectively light refracts from within the stone and reflected back through the top of the diamond.
 Diamonds are graded on a scale from excellent, very good, good, fair, and poor.
 Clean Origin only offers diamonds at or above a “good” cut quality.
 Good, very good, excellent, or ideal are the four available options.

 Why Cut Matters

 While color and clarity affect a diamond, the cut is what gives a diamond its ability to reflect light and thus sparkle more.
-As with all diamonds, different carat sizes, colors, and clarity will affect the price of a diamond.
+As with all diamonds, different carat sizes, colors, and clarity (review our diamond clarity chart here) will affect the price of a diamond.
 An excellent diamond will have one of the best diamond cuts, but also one of the most expensive diamond cuts, as well as a higher price tag.
 While a poor diamond will have a less effective cut in terms of proportion, symmetry, and polish, and thus will also perform less well in terms of fire, brilliance, and scintillation.
 It will also have a lower price tag.
 If you cut a diamond too deep or too shallow, the light won’t properly reflect off the diamond.
 You want to avoid this by picking a diamond that has proportionally cut facets.

 Why Diamond Pricing Varies From Shape to Shape